csswizardry/csswizardry.github.com/workshops.md

 The vast majority of my working life is spent running workshops and training events for clients all over the globe.
-From the smallest of independent companies, to organisations with over 300,000 employees, I have taught hundreds of people who to write better, more scalable, more maintainable CSS, and how to make substantial savings on their load times.
+From the smallest of independent companies, to organisations with over 300,000 employees, I have taught hundreds of people how to write better, more scalable, more maintainable CSS, and how to make substantial savings on their load times.

 I have a number of pre-written workshops that are suitable for one- or two-day